6 HIV-associated infections

 Yes.
-Especially in patients who are receiving antiretroviral treatment.
+Especially in patients who are receiving ART.
 The commonest side effect is a rash.
 This can be severe and even life threatening.
 The rash can occur for the first time even if the patient has been on co-trimoxazole treatment for many months or years.

 - Co-trimoxazole may cause hypersensitivity reactions with bone marrow suppression as well as hepatitis.